MinaProtocol/mina/rfcs/0024-incremental-ledger-catchup.md

 Split ledger catchup into 2 phases:

 1) Instead of
-   * requesting a path/list of transitions from peer's root history to the requested hash,
+   * requesting a path/list of transitions from peer's history root to the requested hash,
-   * requesting a merkle path/list from peer's root history to the requested hash together with their root history transition.
+   * requesting a merkle path/list from peer's history root to the requested hash together with their root history transition.

    * The merkle path/list contains a list of *state_body_hash*es.
-Upon received the merkle_path/list, we could verify that the merkle path by first trying to find the root in our frontier or root_history and then call *Merkle_list.verify* on that merkle path.
+Upon received the merkle_path/list, we could verify that the merkle path by first trying to find the history root in our frontier or root_history and then call *Merkle_list.verify* on that merkle path.
 This would guarantee that the peer didn't send us a list of garbage and it also guarantees that the order is correct.
 And we could then reconstruct a list of *state_hash*es